wrobbins0409/cse30124-project/README.md

 ## Training Script

-The file "sentiment_analysis_train.py" shows the code used to fine-tune the base model and has removed the login token and name of the fine tuned model to allow for reproduction by other users.
+The file [sentiment_analysis_train.py](sentiment_analysis_train.py) shows the code used to fine-tune the base model and has removed the login token and name of the fine tuned model to allow for reproduction by other users.

 ## Demonstration

-The file [here](introToAI_Project.ipynb) is a colab notebook file used to show how to use my fine-tuned model and also compare it with classical lexical-based sentiment analysis and additionally compare it to the HuggingFace model finetuned on the same data.
+The file [introToAI_Project.ipynb](introToAI_Project.ipynb) is a colab notebook file used to show how to use my fine-tuned model and also compare it with classical lexical-based sentiment analysis and additionally compare it to the HuggingFace model finetuned on the same data.

 ## Errata